This gallery contains 5 photos.

 Coffee & a morning Power Plant fix • April 24, 25, 28, 2017 – 6:00am – 8am Let’s talk!
 Dunkin Donuts • 1 South Main Street, Pascoag, RI 02859 Coffee & a morning Power Plant fix • April 24, 25, 28, … Continue reading

-If built, the proposed fracked gas-fired power plant in northwestern Rhode Island will be the largest gas-fired power plant in New England.
-When you add the size of the power plant, construction of new transmission lines, new sewer lines, new gas and cooling water pipelines, and other new infrastructure development the project will impact over 200 acres of forested land and wetlands in northwestern Rhode Island.
+If built, the proposed fracked gas-fired power plant in northwestern Rhode Island will be the largest fracked gas-fired power plant in New England.
+When you add the size of the power plant, construction of new transmission lines, new sewer lines, a two million gallon oil tank, new gas and water pipelines, construction landing pad and other new infrastructure development the project will impact over 200 acres of forested land and wetlands in northwestern Rhode Island.

-The Burrillville Land Trust along with the Rhode Island Association of Conservation Commissions is holding an interactive public forum addressing the many issues regarding the proposed power plant in the northwest corner of Rhode Island.
+The Burrillville Land Trust along with the Rhode Island Association of Conservation Commissions is holding interactive public forums addressing the many issues regarding the proposed power plant in the middle of the woods in the northwest corner of Rhode Island.

-The power plant comes at a time when New England and the US (through the Paris Climate Change Conference) are moving away from fossil fuels and towards renewable resources and energy efficiency.
+The power plant comes at a time when New England and the US (through the Paris Climate Change Conference and the Rio Accords) are rapidly moving away from fossil fuels and towards renewable resources and energy efficiency.
 This power plant will lock Rhode Island into an antiquated fossil fuel economy for the next 50 years.